tytydraco/yessleep/out/When_I_was_seventeen_my_drama_teacher_took_authenticity_to_the_next_level_with_our_school_production_of_Raw.md

 Mrs Beck sighed.
 “It’s jackfruit, Noah.
 Commonly used to resemble human body parts.
 It’s perfectly fine for human consumption.
 There’s chicken, too.”

 Wylan let out a choked laugh, poking at the prop corpse’s face.
 “Mmmm!”
 He mocked, shooting me a smirk.
-“Don’t you just dry chicken strips covered in food coloring.”
+“Don’t you just love dry chicken strips covered in food coloring?”
 He swiped his fingers on the front of his sweater.
 “Better than a McDonald’s.”

 Thankfully, the prop was taken away, and we did one last dress rehearsal.
 It went as well as you would think.
 Mrs Beck’s idea to let us have soda and pizza backfired.
 I fucked up my lines, almost giving Mrs Beck a coronary, Wylan fell off the stage twice and miraculously didn’t break anything, and Lyssa and Noah were found backstage having sex when they were supposed to be, you know… playing their parts.
 Two critical members screwing, while the rest of us were slowly going crazy from the amount of times we had to run through the play.
 I don’t think that was a side effect of soda and pizza of Alyssa and Noah hooking up.
 The two of them had been drowning in sexual tension for a while, it was painful, so it wasn’t really surprising.